 A formal application process is followed, during which applicants submit an electronic application form.
-The completed application form for the 2024 academic year, with all the supporting documentation as indicated in the application form, should be submitted online by 16 September 2023.
+The completed application form, with all the supporting documentation as indicated in the application form, should be submitted online.

 In the pre-selection stage, the following criteria will be applied: